microsoftgraph/botframework-csharp-excelbot-rest-sample/README.md

   * Press F5 to start the bot locally
   * Test the bot locally with the [Bot Framework Emulator](https://docs.botframework.com/en-us/tools/bot-framework-emulator)
   * Create a web app in Azure
-  * Replace the bots host name in the Web.config file
+  * Replace the bots host name in the PrivateSettings.config file
   * Publish the solution to the Azure web app
   * Test the deployed bot using the Web Chat control by browsing to the chat.htm page